mechmerlin/qmk_setup/qmk_configurator.md

 ## Selecting your keyboard

-Click the drop down box and select the keyboard you want to create a keymap for.
-If your keyboard has several versions, make sure you select the correct one.
+Click the drop down box and select the keyboard you want to create a keymap for. **If your keyboard has several versions, make sure you select the correct one.

+I'll say that again because its import

+## MAKE SURE YOU SELECT THE RIGHT VERSION!

 If your keyboard has been advertised to be powered by QMK but is not in the list, chances are a developer hasn't gotten to it yet.
 File an issue at [qmk_firmware](https://github.com/qmk/qmk_firmware/issues) requesting for support for that particular keyboard.
 There are also QMK powered keyboards that are in their manufacturer's own github accounts.
 Double check for that as well.